 Legend Of Lord Rama

 People of North India and most of the Hindus follow the legend of Lord Rama for celebrating Diwali.
 Diwali is the day when Lord Rama came back to Ayodhya after completing his 14 years long expulsion and after successfully rescuing Mata Sita by destroying the demon, Ravana.
 People of Ayodhya were very happy by the return of their kind prince, Lord Rama.
 They lighted up the whole Ayodhya with lamps and candles, they decorated their homes with flowers and lights, and also prepared great food for Lord Rama.
-They declared Lord Rama as the new prince of Ayodhya.
+They declared Lord Rama as the new King of Ayodhya.
 Till then, the day is celebrated as Diwali or Deepawali, which means the ray of light, hope, and a new beginning.

 Legend Of Goddess Laxmi/Lakshmi